itzTedx/foneflip/README.md

 - **Real-time**: WebSocket server for live updates and notifications.
 - **Email System**: React-based email templates with preview and development tools.
 - **API Layer**: Type-safe API layer using ORPC for client-server communication.
+- **Mobile Apps**: Cross-platform mobile development support for Android and iOS.
 - **Utilities**: Shared utility functions and types.
 - **Dockerized**: Local development with Docker Compose for Postgres and Redis.